Werner Schrader: Early life

 In 1914 Schrader graduated as teacher and enlisted voluntarily in the German Army where he served throughout World War I. Demobilized in 1920 with the rank of Oberleutnant (first lieutenant) he worked as teacher.
 From 1924 to 1927 he taught History and German at a school in Wolfenbüttel.

 At approximately the same time, Schrader became a member of Der Stahlhelm (The Steel helmet), a veterans organisation after the First World War.
 There he rose to the rank of regional leader for Braunschweig.
 After the Nazi takeover of power in Weimar Germany he vehemently opposed aligning the Stahlhelm with Hitler’s storm troops, eventually losing both his leadership position in the institution and his teaching post.

 An action which clearly led to his downfall occurred in October 1931.
 That month Werner von Schrader attended the Harzburg Congress; in the presence of the up-and-coming Adolf Hitler, he denounced the excesses of the SA or Storm Troopers.
-Thus after Adolf Hitler came to power in January 1933, the unsuccessful so-called "Stahlhelm Putsch" occurred on March 27, 1933 in Braunschweig and Schrader was removed from school service and imprisoned.
+Thus after Adolf Hitler came to power in January 1933, the unsuccessful so-called "Stahlhelm Putsch" occurred on 27 March 1933 in Braunschweig and Schrader was removed from school service and imprisoned.

 Nazi Germany and the Second World War

 In 1936, with re-arrest possible, he was personally recruited into the German military intelligence service or Abwehr by Admiral Wilhelm Canaris as Captain.
 He was stationed first to Munich, then to Vienna, then back to Germany to the army headquarters at Zossen, where he was promoted to Oberstleutnant (Lieutenant Colonel).
 While in Munich, he met fellow resister Rudolf von Marogna-Redwitz; while in Vienna, he began to collect documentary evidence of Nazi crimes.

 After the invasion of Poland in September 1939, Werner Schrader was transferred to German Army High Command Headquarters where he put together a secret archive - complete with reports and photographs - of SS atrocities in Poland.
 Wilhelm Canaris had successfully lobbied for an Abwehr presence at Army High Command Headquarters at Zossen.
 The small four-man sub-unit called the Special Duties Section was completely staffed by anti-Nazis - including Werner Schrader.
-He left the small section in September 1940 for a promotion to Major and a posting in Vienna but returned to Zossen and the Special Duties Section in 1941 where he would remain for the rest of his life.
+He left the small section in September 1940 for a posting in Vienna but returned to Zossen and the Special Duties Section in 1941 where he would remain for the rest of his life.
 During the 1939 to 1944 period, Schrader had acted as the main custodian of various resistance-related files and documents, becoming one of the archivists to the German resistance.
 In 1944, he also took on the responsibility of the detailed documents put together by Hans von Dohnanyi and Hans Oster.
 He particularly took care of the personal diary of his boss Admiral Canaris, chief of Abwehr and head of the German resistance movement against Hitler.